atulvarshneya/quantum-computing/README.md

 A number of utility functions to manipulate gates - combine sequentially applied or parallelly applied gates, check for unitarity, inverse.

 Easy to follow documentation with tutorial introduction - see `qusimumator/README.md` and `qucircuit/README.md`.
-A bunch of examples under `qusimulator/examples` and `qucircuit/examples`.
-Code for regression tests also serves as examples to quickly learn `qsim` and `qckt` packages.
+A bunch of examples under `examples/qsim` and `examples/qckt`.
+Code for regression tests also serves as examples to quickly learn `qsim` and `qckt` packages (see folder `tests/`).

 Several quantum algorithm implementations included as examples:
 * Teleportation